Single Bus Structure in Computer Organization: Key Components and its Functions

 Real-World Applications and Use Cases

-Single bus structures appear in various practical applications:
+Single bus structures appear in various practical applications across different domains.

 1. Embedded Systems and Microcontrollers